lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 Your first Designer's Reflection, *Leonid - Twinkle Twinkle*, is obtained when you start stage 1-5 of the Main Story.
 You can only receive *Twinkle Twinkle* once through this method, but its **echo** <sup>[1](#echo)</sup> can be obtained through the Sea of Fantasy.

 *Leonid - Twinkle Twinkle* is the only Designer's Reflection you can get simply by playing the Main Story.
-However, you should complete Main Story and Mind Maze stages to unlock sets in the Workshop, which can be used to obtain more Designer's Reflections.
+However, you should complete Main Story and Mind Maze stages to unlock sets in the Workshop, which can be used to collect more Designer's Reflections.

 To access the Main Story from the home page, tap `Start Journey` at the bottom of the page, then tap `Main Story` or `Mind Maze`.